 Citygreen’s innovative Stratavault urban tree pit solution was chosen, with a tree pit matrix of 4.35 x 4.35 x 0.8m giving 15 cubic metres of uncompacted primary root space per tree.
 This matrix extends from the sidewalk to beneath the car parking zone on the road side, ensuring the trees have adequate room to grow without disturbing the hardscaping above.

 This was CBD Perth’s first Stratavault project, building on many successful Stratacell tree pit projects around the city.
-Designed by the City of Perth and installed by Advanteering Contractors, who did an excellent job, the project has been very well received.
+Designed by the City of Perth in conjunction with consulting arborist Steve Kneebone from Classic Tree Service, and installed by Advanteering Contractors, who did an excellent job, the project has been very well received.
 Today, memories of a tired-looking Museum Street are a distant memory, with large trees, vibrant street painting, and funky furniture providing a wonderful public space for visitors to enjoy.